typemill/typemill/content/3_for-theme-developers/05-twig.md

 # Templates with Twig

 Twig is a flexible, fast and secure template engine for PHP.
+Twig is used by many modern software projects and content management systems like CraftCMS, Statamic and even Drupal.
 If you have never used a template language before, then there are some good reasons to start with it today:

 - The Twig syntax is **much shorter**, so your templates look cleaner and are easier to maintain.
 - Twig produces **less errors**.
 An unknown variable produces an error in PHP, but it does not in Twig.
-Twig handles most of these cases, so you don't have to care about it.
+Twig handles most of these cases, so you skip a lot of ugly logic in your theme.
-- Twig is very **widespread**.
-Even Drupal switched to Twig in version 8.
+- Twig is very **widespread**, so you can work with Twig in many other cms.

 The full Twig documentation for template designers is just one page long, so just head [over to Twig](http://twig.sensiolabs.org/doc/2.x/templates.html) and read it.
 You can learn the most important essentials for TYPEMILL in the following list.